 - 1 MOWCAP has established its own Register Subcommittee (RSC).
-It shall assess nominations and provide recommendations for inscription or rejection to MOWCAP's General Meeting. - 2 Nominations must be submitted to the MOWCAP Secretary-General through the relevant National Commission (which are representatives of UNESCO Member States) or with a signed support letter from the relevant National Commission for UNESCO, or in the absence of a National Commission, the relevant government body in charge of relations with UNESCO, involving, if one exists, the relevant national MoW committee. - Nominations for the MOWCAP Register shall be invited by and received by the MOWCAP Secretary-General who shall service the work of the RSC. - 4 Inscriptions to the MOWCAP Register shall be made every two years, unless unexpected circumstances make this impractical. - 5 The call for nominations includes a deadline for the submission of the nominations, which shall normally be at least 4 months after the issuance of the call.
+It shall assess nominations and provide recommendations for inscription or rejection to MOWCAP's General Meeting. - Completed nomination forms must be submitted electronically, either directly to the MOWCAP Secretary-General MOWCAP nominations@gmail.com) OR through the relevant National Commission/s (which are representatives of UNESCO Member States), the relevant National Commission/s or in the absence of a National Commission, the relevant government body in charge of relations with UNESCO, involving, if one exists, the relevant National MoW Committee.
+For an updated contact of the relevant body, please email the Communication and Information Unit at UNESCO Bangkok at ci.bgk@unesco.org.
+The Secretary-General will confirm receipt of nominations by email. - 3 Nominations for the MOWCAP Register shall be invited by and received by the MOWCAP Secretary-General who shall support the work of the RSC. - 4 Inscriptions to the MOWCAP Register shall be made every two years, unless unexpected circumstances make this impractical. - The call for nominations includes a deadline for the submission of the nominations, which shall normally be at least 4 months after the issuance of the call.
 The call shall also include the selection criteria the nomination must meet.